Tile and Stone Lippage: What is acceptable (and how do you specify it?)

 The tile installation method can help limit lippage or contribute to its excessiveness.
 Adhering the tile directly to the substrate, particularly when it has not been properly prepared to meet the industry requirements for flatness, can make it difficult to avoid lippage.
 On the other hand, installing tile in a fresh dry-pack mortar bed while it is still in a plastic stage can help compensate for dimensional variations because the installer can embed it into the fresh mortar.

 Another contributing factor is the skill and craftsmanship by the tile installer.
 When workers are not sufficiently experienced, skilled, or detail-minded, their poor workmanship can cause or contribute to excessive tile lippage.
-It is important qualified, skilled installers who understand current industry standards are used for tile and stone installations to help ensure a successful installation.
+It is important qualified, skilled installers who understand current industry standards are used for tile and stone installations to help ensure successful installations.

 Unavoidable lippage at drains

 There are some applications where tile lippage to some degree is unavoidable.
-ANSI A108.02-2013 Section 4.3.7 cautions the lippage requirements do not apply to tiled floors sloping to drains specifically when using tiles 15 x 15 mm (6 x 6 in.) and larger.
+ANSI A108.02-2023 Section 4.4 cautions the lippage requirements do not apply to tiled floors sloping to drains specifically when using tiles 15 x 15 mm (6 x 6 in.) and larger.
 The larger the tile surface area, the greater the potential for tile lippage under these conditions.
 This is why one often sees tiles cut in half at a diagonal near drains with sudden changes in slope.
 However, this does not mean the installer can have extreme tile lippage—it still needs to be reasonable considering the conditions.

 Perception is reality?

 Sometimes, excessive tile lippage is perceived by end-users despite everything being within allowable standard tolerances.
 The culprit is lighting.
-Even the best of tile installations can look awry when the light is shining on the surface at a certain angle relative to the one from which it is being viewed.
+Even the best of tile installations can look awry when the light is shining on the surface at a certain angle relative to the angle from which it is being viewed.

 This is more problematic with large, rectangular tiles with narrow grout joints installed on walls, particularly in a staggered pattern.
 At certain angles and in the right sunlight, some tile exterior veneers look like there are built-in handholds to climb up the wall, despite lippage actually being within tolerance.